 What motivated you to get into the world of business?

 It’s very fast-paced, especially if you work in a startup.
 What got me initially interested in a PR Executive job role was the diversity of responsibilities working in-house.
-Before joining a company, you should be able to look at the business and see where you could add value; would you change the design, website copy, product offering or social media?
+Before joining a company, you should be able to look at the business and see where you could add value; would you change the design, website copy, product offering or?
 Once you know your work makes a difference to business growth, you become very results driven, which in turn is very rewarding.

 Who inspires you?